SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

-    :param str issuanceID: The ID of the biographic data.
+    :param str biographicValidationID: The ID of the biographic data.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error, and in case of success the biographic validation status.